Appalachian Christmas Outreach

 2) BE A COLLECTION SITE FOR YOUR AREA for the Christmas backpacks.
 We need churches and/or associational offices who can have volunteers ready to meet and assist those who might bring backpacks by on

 3) PARTNER WITH AN APPALACHIAN MINISTRY and/or 4) DELIVER BACKPACKS TO A MINISTRY SITE.
 Some ministry sites in the Appalachian region have requested NC churches to come conduct a Christmas outreach event in conjunction with the distribution of the backpacks.
 These events may include preparation of food, additional needs distibution, games for the children, a gospel presentation, etc .
-Your church would deliver and distribute filled backpacks to the ministry site at the event and participate in ministry activities, which will be planned according to the desires and direction of the ministry center/church.
+Your church would deliver and distribute filled backpacks to the ministry site at the event and participate in ministry activities, which will be planned according to the desires and direction of the ministry center/church with whom you partner.
 We will also need some churches to simply deliver backpacks to needed areas.
 Teams wishing to participate in either an event or delivery must register through Baptists on Mission’s Appalachian Coalfields Partnership.
-Instructions will be sent to the team leader.
+A form will be emailed to the team leader.

 Note that partnering opportunities are limited to about 35 per year.
 Several of these will be filled by "return partners" from the previous year.
-If you wish to partner, fill out this form (form for 2024 will be renewed and available by early February) and return it asap.
+If you wish to partner, fill out this form and return it asap.
 Requests will be taken on a first-come, first-served basis.
 If all partnering opporunities are filled, we will have a waiting list - AND, again, we can always use "delivery only" partners each year.

 Please plan to bring your backpacks to one of our 30+ locations on